ASTR 1230 (O'Connell) Lecture Notes

 slightly from a circle.
 Seen edge-on, the orbit is a thin line.

-Motion is counterclockwise as seen from above N. pole
+~66,000 mph.
+Its motion is counterclockwise as seen from above

-- Stars visible at night are those "opposite" the Sun, and these
+- The stars visible at night are those "opposite" the Sun,

-change continuously during the year.
-See figures above.
-In May, the
+orbital motion.
+See the figures above.
+In May, the constellation

-constellation Scorpio will be prominent in the night sky, while in
+Scorpio will be prominent in the night sky, while in November, it lies

-November, it lies in the direction of the Sun and therefore is not
+in the direction of the Sun and therefore is not visible because of

-- Warning! this drawing, and most others you
+- Warning! these drawings, and most others you

-will see in this course and in astronomy texts, is grossly distorted
+will see in this course and in astronomy texts, are grossly distorted

 and not to scale!
 In reality, the Earth's orbit is 100 times the